shakna-israel/NecromancersApprentice/Ancillaries/TheoryOfMagic.md

 0/8 Mages were able to excel at the task.

+### Conclusion

-Conclusion: Though Pyromancers apear equally able to perform simple aquamancy spells, at greater difficulty, when their life is put at risk, they return to their more natural channel of magic.
+Though Pyromancers apear equally able to perform simple aquamancy spells, at greater difficulty, when their life is put at risk, they return to their more natural channel of magic.

 *Results*